 The Family Readiness System is the network of programs, services, people and agencies, and the collaboration among them, that promotes the readiness and quality of life of service members and their families.
 The services available through the FRS can help you develop new skills and tackle life’s challenges — in every stage of military life.

 What services are available through the Family Readiness System?

 The following services are available through the FRS.
 Additional services, which vary by access point, may be offered to meet the unique needs of your installation or community.

-- Relocation assistance.
-Information, education, and referrals to help with questions related to permanent change of station moves such moving costs, housing options, child care, spouse employment opportunities, schools, community orientation, and much more.
+- Relocation assistance — Information and education to help with questions related to permanent change of station moves, including moving costs, housing options, spouse employment opportunities, schools, community orientation and much more.

-- Exceptional family member (EFM) support.
-For families with special needs, education and assistance related to the EFM Program enrollment and assignment coordination process, non-clinical case management, and relocation support.
+- Exceptional family member support — For families with special needs, education and assistance related to the Exceptional Family Member Program enrollment and assignment coordination process, non-clinical case management and relocation support.

-- Non-medical individual and family counseling.
-Short-term, non-medical counseling services address topics related to personal growth and positive functioning.
+- Non-medical individual and family counseling — Short-term, confidential non-medical counseling services address topics related to personal growth and positive functioning.

 How do I access services?

-You can visit, call, or log on to one of the FRS access points listed below.
-Regardless of your Service branch or geographic location, you will have access to helpful support and resources.
+You can visit, call or log on to one of the FRS access points listed below.
+Regardless of your service branch or geographic location, you will have access to helpful support and resources.
 If the access point you choose does not have what you need, simply request help finding it.
-FRS access points include:
+Family Readiness System access points include:

 Installation-based Military and Family Support Centers